masaakim/modinit/readme.markdown

 ## How to use

-1. Create `.modinitrc` in your home directory.
+Create `modinit.json` in your home directory.

 ```shell
 $ modinit create